TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   *A pai **li**.* = "I contemplate **minimalism/subtlety**."

 ### Action
 *   To make something smaller, shorter, briefer, less intense, or to decrease its scale; or the process of becoming so.
-Often requires ta.
+Often requires TA.

 Example::   *A ta **li** tape.* = "I **reduce** the food (portion)."
 Example::   *Ta **li** le tilon!* = "**Shorten** the time!"